Vasar007/Streamlabs-Chatbot-Scripts/Scripts/SongRequest/README.md

 **Note:** documentation contains default command names and permissions but you can change script settings.

-### !ping
+### !score

-- Label: Command
+- Label: Get Command
-- Description: The command that will be responded to
+- Description: The command to show current score
-- Usage: !ping
+- Usage: !score
 - Permissions: Everyone
 - Can have optional text: Yes

+### !create_score

+- Label: Create Command
+- Description: The command to create new score
+- Usage: !create_score Player1 Player2
+- Permissions: Moderator or higher
+- Can have optional text: No (note: all text after required parameters will be converted to description value)
+- Arguments:
+  - Player1: string — the first player name
+  - Player1: string — the second player name
+  - Description: string — optional score description
+- Samples:
+  - `!create_score Foo Bar`
+  - `!create_score USeR BeasT`
+  - `!create_score USeR BeasT The rest of params will be description`